Hinslay History, Family Crest & Coats of Arms

 Hinslay is a name of ancient Anglo-Saxon origin and comes from a family once having lived at Hindley, in Lancashire, or later at Hiendley, in the West Riding of Yorkshire.
 Both place names are essentially are derived from the Old English words "hind," which meant "female deer," and "leah," which meant "forest clearing."
 The place-names as a whole mean "forest clearing where hinds are found."

 Of the two locals, Hiendley or South Hiendley is the oldest as it dates back to the Domesday Book of 1086 when it was known as Hindeleia.
 Hindley in Manchester dates back to 1212 when it was known as Hindele.

 Early Origins of the Hinslay family

 The surname Hinslay was first found in Lancashire, now part of Greater Manchester.

 "The family of Hindley, then Hindele, held lands here as early as the reign of Henry II.: in the eighth of Richard II., Robert, of this family, married Emma, one of the heiresses of Pemberton; and the Hindleys were living at the Hall in 1613."

 Early History of the Hinslay family

 This web page shows only a small excerpt of our Hinslay research.
-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hinslay History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hinslay History in all our PDF Extended History products and printed products wherever possible.

 Hinslay Spelling Variations